 Remote Area First Aid

-Australian remote area survival: Do you know how to stay alive when it's over 40°C in the shade and the next water could be more than 100 km away?
-The secret is in the planning and preparation.
-Get that right and your chances of a safe journey increase. (reading time 7min)
+Australian remote area survival: Do you know how to stay alive when it's over 40°C in the shade and the next water source is more than 100 km away?
+The secret is in planning and preparation.
+Get that right and your chances of a safe journey increase.
+(7 minute read)

 Adrian Webb